nearprotocol/stakewars/GUIDELINES.md

 We want...

-* You to break our system in a way that we can permanently fix it!
 * You to build things that solve your own problems as future validators on the network
 * To put the last year or so of hard work in front of our community to try it out
 * To find glaring flaws in our systems, designs and code